zoidy/redata_iac/ansible/xrdp/readme.md

 ## Description
-Configures a freshly created Ubuntu Focal Droplet with XRDP to enable graphical login via any RDP client via and SSH tunnel.
+Configures a freshly created Ubuntu Focal Droplet with XRDP to enable graphical login via any RDP client via an SSH tunnel.
 SSH access to the Droplet itself is via key authentication only.
+This is useful for data curation as it is possible to view/edit large datasets (e.g., geospatial data) more easily.
+It is also possible to edit the curation report remotely.

 ## Configure
 Edit ```install-RDP_GUI-Ubuntu-Droplet-template.yml``` and follow the instructions therein.